 I’ve been meaning to make these for so long now.
 I’ve adored Chelsea buns since I was a little girl, when my Saturday morning usually involved buying one (truth be told we usually ended up buying almost everything!) from the Baker’s van that went around the town.
 It was always such a treat.

-These Chelsea buns are from master baker Paul Hollywood (hence the cheeky blog post title ;-)) who certainly knows a thing or two about baking, especially when it comes to baking with yeast.
+These Chelsea buns are from Paul Hollywood who certainly knows a thing or two about baking, especially when it comes to baking with yeast.
 The recipe is available online and I also watched a tutorial on Youtube, I must warn you however the recipe you see Paul demonstrating on this GBBO clip differs from the BBC website!
 On the clip Paul adds 40g caster sugar along with the flour, yeast and salt.
 On the BBC website it doesn’t mention adding any sugar.
 I couldn’t imagine making a sweet dough and not adding any sugar, so I went with exactly what Paul did on the clip.

-On the programme, Paul uses an array of dried fruits in his buns (ooh err!) – dried apricots, cranberries & raisins and he drizzles them with a zesty orange icing – as delicious as it sounds I wanted to keep these traditional for my first go, so I just went with raisins and a plain white icing.
+On the programme, Paul uses an array of dried fruits in Chelsea buns – dried apricots, cranberries & raisins – and he drizzles them with a zesty orange icing – as delicious as it sounds I wanted to keep these traditional for my first go, so I just went with raisins and a plain white icing.